 - You have business requirements to keep your data on-premises.

-- You have to share data with other systems that run on-premises, and those systems can't interact with GCP due to technical or business restrictions.
+- You have to share data with other systems that run on-premises, and those systems can't interact with Google Cloud due to technical or business restrictions.

 A typical hybrid solution has four major parts: